 Peter, I resurrected the current token with EOF.
 I think there is really no big loss the way we have it.
 And, I will be addressing the doc updates as part of #3234 (doc story).

-#26 Updated by Radhika Chippada almost 6 years ago
+#26 Updated by Radhika Chippada about 6 years ago

 Some more minor updates.
 When no repositories or virtual machines are configured for this user, add a hint to contact admin.
 Also, added HISTIGNORE.